 The blind prophet, or seer, who warns Creon not to execute Antigone and not to stick so rigidly to his decision to disallow the burial of Polynices.
 When Creon insults Tiresias, the seer prophesies that the gods will punish Creon for Antigone's death by taking the life of his child.

 The Antigone quotes below are all either spoken by Tiresias or refer to Tiresias.
 For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:

-Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Antigone published in 1984.
+Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Antigone published in 1984.

 Then reflect, my son: you are poised, once more, on the razor-edge of fate.